 Young children and teens often have a difficult time understanding what is happening to a loved one who has been diagnosed with ALS, and there are very few resources available to help them.
-A program for children and youth would address their unique needs and help them cope with a parent’s or grandparent’s diagnosis of ALS.
+That’s why we’ve created programs to address their unique needs and help them cope with a parent’s, grandparent’s, or other family member’s diagnosis of ALS.

 For parents and children who love a person with ALS.

 Youth and children who love a person with ALS can understand much more than we give them credit for, and starting from a point of openness and honesty is crucial. fAmiLy talkS is a series for both parents and children to help encourage these open discussions about ALS.

 Youth today face so much trauma, including trauma connected with the ALS experience.
 Through the practice of Trauma-Informed Yoga and Mindfulness, youth can develop stress and trauma management, self-esteem, enhanced strength and flexibility, and enhanced concentration and memory.